 |POA as Premiums apply

 SINGLE SUPPLEMENT OF AN ADDITIONAL 30% APPLIES IF A SINGLE ROOM IS REQUIRED

 – AIRPORT TRANSFERS For groups flying into and out of King Shaka International, Detour Trails can arrange airport transfers as necessary.

 – OVERNIGHT ACCOMMODATION IN DURBAN Detour Trails can arrange ACCOMMODATION or advise on where to stay

 – BICYCLE HIRE Detour Trails can arrange the hire of suitable bicycles for this tour.
-Discuss this when enquiring.
+Discuss this when inquiring.

-Detour Trails encourages customisation of the tour to make it appropriate and special for specifc groups so please do not hesitate to engage with us
+Detour Trails encourages customisation of the tour to make it appropriate and special for specific groups so please do not hesitate to engage with us

 on specific needs.
 Companies using our platform regularly have specific requests.
 This is part of the bespoke offering.